ovh/docs/pages/account/customer/ovhcloud-account-connect-saml-sso/guide.en-us.md

 ![ADFS add relying party trust step 1](images/adfs_add_relying_party_trust_1.png){.thumbnail}

-Here you can enter the relying party information manually or import it from a file.
+Here you can enter the relying party information manually or import it from a metadata file.

 #### Importing the OVHcloud SP metadata